ballouzlab/OutDeCo_lite/README.md

 ## What is in this user guide
 This manual contains a usage guide and descriptions of the package.
+A step-by-step vignette can be found [here](https://github.com/sarbal/OutDeCo/blob/master/vignettes/vignette.md)

 ## How to get help